throughputer/estimator_demos/README.md

 ### Running the Demo

-A live version of this demo can be found [here](https://www.estimatorlab.com).
+A live version of this demo and others can be found [here](https://www.estimatorlab.com).

 To run the demo locally, simply open the `index.html` file in your web browser (after [installation](#Installation), above).
 For example, use URL: `file:///path-to-repo-dir/rps/index.html`.